itsgg/itsgg.github.io/_posts/2025-01-18-prompt-engineering.md

 Designing prompts to address ambiguous or rare scenarios.

-**Example:** If the question cannot be answered, say “I don't know” instead of guessing.
+**Example:** If the question cannot be answered, say "I don't know" instead of guessing.

 ### 5.3 Improving Efficiency

 Crafting concise prompts that yield the desired output without unnecessary complexity.

-**Example:** Instead of “Explain why solar energy is useful”, use “List three benefits of solar energy.”
+**Example:** Instead of "Explain why solar energy is useful", use "List three benefits of solar energy."

 ### 5.4 Review